-We offer radiowave surgery for all declaws and per the doctor's discression for other procedures at no additional cost.
+We offer radiowave surgery per the doctor's discression for some procedures at no additional cost.
 This is a big benefit to our patients and offers superior advantages to traditional or laser surgery.
 There is no risk of accidentally burning other areas of tissue through reflection or penetration of a light beam, as with a laser.
 Radiowave surgery provides a tactile incision requiring minimal pressure, which allows the veterinary surgeon to sense what he is cutting.
 Radiowave energy is also low temperature, minimizing the occurrence of tissue necrosis and burning.

 Radiowave surgery causes minimal tissue damage and therefore decreases post-operative pain.
 The low temperature of the surgery also leads to less tissue destruction and decreased post-surgical edema.
 The radiowaves vaporize bacteria, preventing infectious agents from being seeded along the length of the incision and reduces the risk of infection.
 There are minimal safety precautions with radiowave surgery deeming it safer to use then electrocautery or laser.
 With less tissue destruction, healing is hastened and patients recover quicker.